rrovetto/astroportal/README.md

 ## Historical Ideation (Sample.
 Evidence on request)
 - 11 May 2020 Email correspondence to a former university supervisor about collaborating and finding support for this project.
 - I wrote a paper before 2021.
+Submitted draft to conferences/journals for consideration.
 - 2021 - I shared (via GoogleDocs) a draft with Dr. John Graybeal of OntoPortal, asking about finding support and partners for this.
 - As a participant of the IVOA Astronomy Semantic Working group, in [2022 I expressed](https://wiki.ivoa.net/twiki/bin/view/IVOA/SemanticsCalls-5) similarly, and gave a presentation on additional project concepts some to develop IVOA vocabulary products.
 NOTE: This was before anyone in the group had interest in the idea.
 - In 2023 I was made aware of a presentation by the chair of the IVOA working group, a presentation on using the tool OntoPortal to make the repository (as I describe) with the same name as my idea and paper.